ctrueden/ctrueden.github.io/_pages/deus/SessionMon15.md

 Ariona agrees to take everyone back to the ship.
 The portal opens, and the party returns to ''The Grey Storm''.
 Nikolai tells Ariona that he needs to go sleep, and he will return in a bit.
 The time is now just after midnight on Tuesday, July 22.

 Nikolai does not go to sleep, however.
 He goes to Earth, to the heart tree.
-He wishes to speak to the Caretaker, but the pixie, ((NPCNash|Nash)), who is guarding the tree tells him that no one is supposed to bother the Caretaker right now.
-However, when Nash realizes that Nikolai is "sorta" friends with ((CharPublicDanielle|Fae)), he agrees to let Nikolai in so long as he tells Fae that Nash says "hi".
+He wishes to speak to the Caretaker, but the pixie, [Nash](NPCNash), who is guarding the tree tells him that no one is supposed to bother the Caretaker right now.
+However, when Nash realizes that Nikolai is "sorta" friends with [Fae](CharPublicDanielle), he agrees to let Nikolai in so long as he tells Fae that Nash says "hi".

 Nikolai gets the impression that the Caretaker is ''extremely'' busy at the moment, but he is listening.
 Nikolai wishes to know when the ritual is to take place, and whether or not the destruction of all those souls was actually what the Caretaker desired.